andrewheberle/serverless-ssh-ca/README.md

 },
 ```

-3. Add the secret for your SSH certificate authority private key:
+3. Add the private key for your SSH CA to your Cloudflare Secrets Store:

 ```jsonc
 "secrets_store_secrets": [